 In advertising, fallacies create an illusion of credibility, desirability, or urgency for products or services.

-Marketers frequently resort to logical fallacies in an effort to sway customers and get them to buy their products.
+Marketers frequently resort to ads with logical fallacies in an effort to sway customers and get them to buy their products.

 Exploiting common human vulnerabilities, such as the desire for acceptance, fear of missing out, or the need for social status, fallacies in advertising manipulate consumers’ perceptions and choices.